Annual Public Notice/Child Find

 Special Education Services and Programs

-This Charter School provides a free and appropriate public education to school age children with disabilities who need special education and related services and are identified as eligible for special education if they need specially designed instruction and have one or more of the following physical or mental disabilities.
+CAP also provides a Free Appropriate Public Education (“FAPE”) to children who need specially designed instruction and have one or more of the following physical or mental disabilities:

 Other health impairment